Amythyst Kiah: Participation in Songs of Our Native Daughters

 Kiah has also appeared (along with Rhiannon Giddens, Leyla McCalla, and Allison Russell) on the album Songs of Our Native Daughters (2019).
 Kiah earned a 2020 Grammy Award Best American Roots Song nomination for her song "Black Myself" which featured on this album.

+This project was initiated by Giddens and recorded in Louisiana.
+The artists wrote the songs collectively and were inspired by early American history.
+The goal of the music was to highlight contributions from Black artists in the early development of country music.
+One example of this is the use of instruments with African origins, such as the banjo.

 Personal life

 Kiah has described herself as "funny-talking, sci-fi-loving, queer Black".
 She has stated that making music has helped her cope with anxiety around her identity, and that she sees it as a means of increasing the visibility of Black creators.
 She currently lives in Johnson City, Tennessee.
+The Martin D Mahogany 09 has consistently been one of her favorite guitars.

 Discography

 Amythyst Kiah and fellow ETSU students play at the Carter Family Fold in December 2010.